GgStardust/una-platform/src/lib/templates/comprehensive-formation-guide.md

 ## California LP/UNA-128 Form Instructions

 ### Form Purpose
-The LP/UNA-128 form is required for California-based Unincorporated Nonprofit Associations that:
+The LP/UNA-128 form is required for California-based Unincorporated Associations that:
 - Operate in California
 - Have a mailing address in California
 - Conduct business activities in California